Hôtel de Besenval: House of Diplomacy: The first ambassador moves in

 The évêque was a prominent figure at the royal court during the reign of King Louis XV.
 Amongst others, he held the position of Maître ecclésiastique de la Chapelle du Roi (Ecclesiastical Master of the King's Chapel) from 1732 until his death in 1760.
-The climax of his career at the royal court, however, was his time as French ambassador in Madrid between 1741 and 1749 with a special royal order of the highest political interest.
-On 8 March 1741 (date of his lettres de créance), King Louis XV sent the évêque-ambassadeur (bishop-ambassador) to Spain, where he was received by King Philip V on 24 May 1741 at the king's summer residence, the Palacio Real de Aranjuez.
-In October 1743, he was ordered to begin negotiations on a counter-alliance with Spain against the defensive alliance between Austria, England and Sardinia concluded in Worms on 20 September 1743.
-It was in 1744, however, that he received the order for the mission of his life by a personal letter from King Louis XV, sent from Strasbourg and dated 7 October 1744: The king ordered him to negotiate the marriage between his eldest son Louis-Ferdinand de France, Dauphin de France, and María Teresa Rafaela de España, Infanta de España, in order to seal the alliance between France and Spain.
-A mission, which he accomplished brilliantly.
-The marriage contract was signed on 13 December 1744 and the marriage was celebrated by proxy in Madrid on 18 December 1744 and in person at the Château de Versailles on 23 February 1745.
+The climax of his career at the royal court, however, was his tenure as French ambassador in Madrid from 1741 to 1749, undertaken under a special royal mandate of the highest political importance.
+On 8 March 1741 (the date of his lettres de créance), King Louis XV dispatched the évêque-ambassadeur (bishop-ambassador) to Spain, where he was received by King Philip V on 24 May 1741 at the king's summer residence, the Palacio Real de Aranjuez.
+In October 1743, he was instructed to initiate negotiations on a counter-alliance with Spain in response to the defensive alliance concluded at Worms on 20 September 1743 between Austria, England and Sardinia.
+It was in 1744, however, that he received the defining mission of his career in a personal letter from King Louis XV, sent from Strasbourg and dated 7 October 1744.
+The king instructed him to negotiate the marriage between his eldest son, Louis-Ferdinand de France, Dauphin de France, and María Teresa Rafaela de España, Infanta de España, thereby sealing the alliance between France and Spain – a mission he accomplished with distinction.
+The marriage contract was signed on 13 December 1744, and the marriage was celebrated by proxy in Madrid on 18 December 1744 and in person at the Château de Versailles on 23 February 1745.

-A view that has not changed since 1704: Enfilade from the Salon des perroquets via the vestibule to the entrance gate of the Hôtel de Besenval.
-It was Louis-Guy de Guérapin de Vauréal who enlarged the vestibule to its current size.
+A view unchanged since 1704: The enfilade extending from the Salon des perroquets, via the vestibule, to the entrance gate of the Hôtel de Besenval.
+It was Louis-Guy de Guérapin de Vauréal who had the vestibule enlarged to its current size.

 However, Louis-Guy de Guérapin de Vauréal also achieved prominence in another field.
-At the royal court, many gallant rumors were circulating about the évêque from the time, when he still was an abbé.
+At the royal court, many gallant rumors were circulating about the évêque, dating back to his time as an abbé.
 Especially his love affair with the widow Marie Geneviève Henriette Gertrude de Poitiers, Marquise de Comblans et de Coublans, née de Bourbon-Malause (1691–1778), who was the Dame de compagnie (Lady companion) to Françoise-Marie de Bourbon, Duchesse d'Orléans, and who was considered a prude, caused amusement at court.
 Their amorous tête-à-tête in the spring of 1725 at the Château de Marly became famous, as it was witnessed by Louis-Armand de Bourbon, Prince de Conti, who relished spreading the story at court.

 Alfred Bardet reports, based on a report by Mathieu Marais from 10 April 1725, about Louis-Guy de Guérapin de Vauréal's career in the Catholic Church:

-"The Abbé de Vauréal was the most handsome man at court during the Régence period and at the beginning of the reign of King Louis XV.
-He was amiable, witty, daring and intriguing.
-However, he owed the episcopate to women."
+"The Abbé de Vauréal was the most handsome man at court in the Régence and in the early years of the reign of King Louis XV.
+He was amiable, witty, daring and full of intrigue.
+He owed, however, the episcopate to women."